coupergateway/couper-examples/kubernetes-configuration/README.md

 A running Kubernetes Cluster where you can apply the following configuration manifests.
 Running a local cluster can be achieved with e.g. [MiniKube](https://minikube.sigs.k8s.io/docs/).

-`kubectl` is required to apply the manifest files to your cluster: https://kubernetes.io/docs/tasks/tools/
+The [`kubectl`](https://kubernetes.io/docs/tasks/tools/) is required to apply the manifest files to your cluster.

 ## Configuration

 To keep things simple, we will configure a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) containing a Couper [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and a [service](https://kubernetes.io/docs/concepts/services-networking/service/) to describe our basic setup.

 Depending on the project you may want to connect the upstream services via additional Kubernetes services.
 For those cases use the related [service dns-record](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) as [`origin`](https://github.com/avenga/couper/tree/master/docs#backend-block) for your `backend` configuration within your Couper configuration file.